Fried Cornbread

 • For Fluffier Cakes: Use self-rising cornmeal.
 It’s a simple switch that can make your fried cornbread lighter and more pillowy, similar to hoecakes.

-• Add Some Cheese: Stir in some grated cheddar or pepper jack cheese to your batter for a gooey and melty twist.
+• Add Cheese: Stir in some grated cheddar or pepper jack cheese to your batter for a gooey and melty twist.

 A stack of fried cornbread on parchment paper and a bowl of cornbread in the background